-It isn’t enough to tell you all about the clean, benevolent ingredients you should seek out when shopping for skincare.
-From time to time, we just have to take the pulpit and preach on ingredients we believe you should avoid like the plague!
-Parabens are one of those nasties that we not only never include in our formulas, but also strongly urge you to dodge at all costs.
-But what are parabens anyway, why are parabens in skincare, and what makes them oh-so villainous?
+Parabens are one of those “nasty” ingredients that we not only never include in our formulas, but also strongly urge you to dodge at all costs.
+You may be asking what are parabens, why are parabens in skincare, and what makes them oh-so villainous?
+Stick with us to learn more.

 IN A NUTSHELL

-Main Takeaways: Parabens in cosmetics, skincare, and even some foods are added as preservatives to prolong shelf life.
-Yet, while their function is to stave off things like bacteria and mold, they themselves may pose some dangers that are worth avoiding.
+Main Takeaways: Parabens in cosmetics, skincare, and some foods are added as preservatives to prolong shelf life.
+While their function is to stave off things like bacteria and mold, they themselves may pose some dangers that are worth avoiding.

 Good to Know: While folks may argue that some parabens may be naturally occurring, any product’s claims that the parabens therein are of “natural” origin do not negate their potential dangers.
-So feel free to consider these words misleading and discount any associated claims.
+Consider these words misleading and discount any associated claims.

 Recommended Products: All Fleur & Bee products are paraben free.